 Conference revenue - Revenues associated with these events are recognized when the event occurs.
 Any amounts received in advance are recorded as deferred revenue.

-Revenue recognition - (continued)
+Revenue recognition (continued) -

-Sponsorship and partnerships - Revenue is recognized when services are performed.
+Partnerships - Revenue is recognized when services are performed.
 The portion of revenues relating to future periods is reported as deferred revenue.